 A decrease in inotropy shifts the Frank-Starling curve downward (point A to B in the figure).
 This causes the stroke volume (SV) to decrease and the left ventricular end-diastolic pressure (LVEDP) and volume to increase.
 The change in SV is the primary response, whereas the change in LVEDP is a secondary response to the change in SV.
-This is what occurs, for example, when there is a loss in ventricular inotropy during certain types of heart failure.
+This occurs, for example, when there is a loss in ventricular inotropy during certain types of heart failure.
 If inotropy is increased (as occurs during exercise), the Frank-Starling curve shifts up and to the left (point A to C in the figure), resulting in an increase in SV and a decrease in LVEDP.
-Once a Frank-Starling curve shifts in response to an altered inotropic state, changes in ventricular filling will alter SV by moving either up or down the new Frank-Starling curve.
+Once a Frank-Starling curve shifts in response to an altered inotropic state, changes in ventricular filling will alter the SV by moving either up or down the new Frank-Starling curve.

 Effects of Inotropy on Ventricular Pressure-Volume Loops

-The reason why LVEDP falls when SV is increased can best be shown using left ventricular (LV) pressure-volume loops (see figure).
+The reason LVEDP falls when SV is increased can best be shown using left ventricular (LV) pressure-volume loops (see figure).
 In this figure, the control loop has an end-diastolic volume of 120 mL and an end-systolic volume of 50 mL.
 The width of the loop (end-diastolic minus end-systolic volume) is the stroke volume (70 mL).
 When inotropy is increased (at constant arterial pressure and heart rate) SV increases, which reduces the end-systolic volume to 20 mL.
-This is accompanied by a secondary reduction in ventricular end-diastolic volume (to 110 mL) and pressure because when the SV is increased the ventricle contains less residual blood volume after ejection (decreased end-systolic volume), which can be added to the incoming venous return during filling.
+This is accompanied by a secondary reduction in ventricular end-diastolic volume (to 110 mL) and pressure because when the SV is increased the ventricle contains less residual blood volume after ejection (decreased end-systolic volume) that can be added to the incoming venous return during filling.
 Therefore, ventricular filling (end-diastolic volume) is reduced.
-The dotted lines for the two loops represent the end-systolic pressure-volume relationship (ESPVR).
+The dashed lines for the two loops represent the end-systolic pressure-volume relationship (ESPVR).
 The ESPVR is shifted to the left and its slope becomes steeper when inotropy is increased.
 The ESPVR is sometimes used as an index of ventricular inotropic state.

 Factors Regulating Inotropy

 The most important mechanism regulating inotropy is the autonomic nerves.
-Sympathetic nerves play a prominent role in ventricular and atrial inotropic regulation, while parasympathetic nerves (vagal efferents) have a significant negative inotropic effect in the atria but only a small effect in the ventricles.
+Sympathetic nerves play a prominent role in ventricular and atrial inotropic regulation, while parasympathetic nerves (vagal efferent nerves) have a significant negative inotropic effect in the atria but only a small effect in the ventricles.
 Under certain conditions (e.g., exercise, stress and anxiety), high levels of circulating epinephrine augment sympathetic adrenergic effects.
 In the human heart, an abrupt increase in afterload can cause an increase in inotropy (Anrep effect).
 An increase in heart rate also stimulates inotropy (Bowditch effect; treppe; frequency-dependent inotropy).
-This latter phenomenon is probably due to an inability of the Na+/K+-ATPase to keep up with the sodium influx at higher heart rates, which leads to an accumulation of intracellular calcium via the sodium-calcium exchanger.
+This latter phenomenon is probably because of an inability of the Na+/K+-ATPase to keep up with the sodium influx at higher heart rates, which leads to an accumulation of intracellular calcium via the sodium-calcium exchanger.
 Systolic failure that results from cardiomyopathy, ischemia, valve disease, arrhythmias, and other conditions is characterized by a loss of intrinsic inotropy.

-In addition to these physiological mechanisms, a variety of inotropic drugs are used clinically to stimulate the heart, particularly in acute and occasionally in chronic heart failure.
+Besides these physiological mechanisms, a variety of inotropic drugs are used clinically to stimulate the heart, particularly in acute and occasionally in chronic heart failure.
 These drugs include digoxin (inhibits sarcolemmal Na+/K+-ATPase), beta-adrenoceptor agonists (e.g., dopamine, dobutamine, epinephrine, isoproterenol), and phosphodiesterase inhibitors (e.g., milrinone).